 Find out more information about EDD’s Payroll Taxes.

 Established more than 60 years ago, the Unemployment Insurance (UI) program provides benefits to individuals who have lost their jobs through no fault of their own, are actively seeking work, are able to work, and are willing to accept employment.
 Each year, the EDD pays out nearly $6 billion UI benefits and receives and processes more than 2 million new claims.
 The program is funded by mandated employer contributions.
 Additional services provided under the UI program include Work Sharing, Disaster Unemployment Assistance, and Trade Adjustment Assistance.

 The Workforce Services Branch (WSB) operates one of the largest public employment services operations in the world offering services at hundreds of service locations statewide and connecting one million job seekers with employers each year.

 California receives federal Wagner-Peyser funds for employment services.
 Job seeker services include job referral, job search workshops, placement services, and special assistance to individuals who are experiencing difficulty in finding work.

 Services to employers include matching job openings with qualified candidates and specialized recruitment campaigns.
-The JS program also offers CalJOBSSM, EDD’s Internet-based job and résumé listing system, which lists thousands of job openings and the largest pool of job seekers in California.
+The Workforce Services Branch also offers CalJOBSSM, an online labor exchange system with thousands of job openings and the largest pool of job seekers in California.